annika-philipp/form-validation-problem/README.md

 ## Tests

-I've used enzyme<sup>[9](#myfootnote9)</sup> and jest for my tests and you can run them in your cli like so,
+I've used enzyme and jest for my tests and you can run them in your cli like so,

 ```
 yarn test
 ```

 <img src="./public/tests.png" alt="formvalidation test suite passing image" width="500px"/>

- <a name="myfootnote9">9</a>: [https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iii-web-forms](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iii-web-forms)